pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 Subcycling within the structural solver is possible.

 ## Terminology
 -   Main directory: Directory where the analysis is started.
+-   Working directory: Subdirectory of the main directory in which Abaqus runs.
 -   Source directory: Directory where the source files of the Abaqus solver-wrapper are found: *`$COCO/coconut/coupling_components/solver_wrappers/abaqus`*.
 -   Extra directory: Subdirectory of the source directory with some files to assist with the setup.
--   Working directory: Subdirectory of the main directory in which Abaqus runs.
 -   Geometrical nodes: Nodes in Abaqus related to the geometry of the elements.
 At these nodes the displacement data is exported.
 -   Load points: Every element has load points.
 This is where the loads (input to Abaqus) are applied.
+-   Time step: Time step from the viewpoint of the fluid-structure interaction, usually equal to the time-step of the flow solver and structural solver, although one of the solvers can deviate in the case of subcycling.
+-   Increment: Time increment in the nomenclature of the Abaqus software.
+This is usually equal to the time step of the flow solver and overall coupled simulation, but in case of subcycling within the Abaqus solver, a time step can be subdivided in multiple increments.

 ## Environment
  - A working directory for Abaqus needs to be created within the main directory.
-Its **relative path to the main directory** should be specified in the .json file.
+Its **relative path to the main directory** should be specified in the JSON file.
 In the [CoCoNuT examples](../../../examples/examples.md) this folder is typically called *`CSM`*, but any name is allowed.
  - Abaqus needs a **host-file** called *`AbaqusHosts.txt`* in the working directory.
      - This host-file lists the machines on which Abaqus is allowed to run.
 One line per requested core, but excessive lines cause no harm.
      - The extra directory contains a script *`Example_makeHostFile.sh`* which can be used to generate a host file.
  - The **Abaqus license server** needs to be specified in the parametrized file `abaqus_v6.env` which is present in the `source directory`.
 For use at Ghent University no changes are required.
- - The **Abaqus software should be available as wel as compilers** to compile the user-subroutines (FORTRAN) and post-processing code (C++).
+ - The **Abaqus software should be available as well as compilers** to compile the user-subroutines (FORTRAN) and post-processing code (C++).
 Some compilers also require a license.
      - The extra directory contains a file *`abaqus_setup`* which can be sourced in the terminal that will be used to run the simulation.
 This script loads the Abaqus module as well as the compilers (Ghent University system).

 ## Parameters
-This section describes the Parameters in the .json file, listed in alphabetical order.
+This section describes the parameter settings in the JSON file.
 A distinction is made between mandatory and optional parameters.
-It can be useful to have a look at a .json file of one of the examples in *`$COCO/coconut/examples`*.
+It can be useful to have a look at a JSON file of one of the examples in *`$COCO/coconut/examples`*.

 ### Mandatory
 parameter|type|description